Imagine you’ve just turned the legal driving age.

-The double under jump-rope and handles might be so light that you have absolutely no clue what’s going on as the rope spins.
-You just move your hands and hope for the best - a recipe for lots of tripping.
+The rope and handles might be so light that you have absolutely no clue what’s going on as the rope spins.
+You just move your hands and hope for the best – a recipe for lots of tripping.

-Bonus Double Under Jump Rope Tip: A heavier rope (4 - 5 ounces) will also help you develop your double-under muscles.
+As a bonus, a heavier rope (4 – 5 ounces) will also help you develop your double under muscles.
 Sure, knocking out 100 unbroken might not be feasible with a heavier jump rope, but practicing with a heavy rope will make spinning a speed rope even easier down the line.
 This is similar to how baseball players swing a heavier bat before stepping up to the plate with their lighter bat.

 I’d rather have an athlete who can hit 30 reps consistently with a heavier rope than someone who can hit 100 unbroken one day, and only 3 the next.
 Double unders should be predictable, not hit-or-miss.

-If the rope is too long, it can actually bounce back up off the ground and hit your feet - also causing rope trip-ups.
-One of the best ways to catch this error is to film yourself doing double unders with your jump rope, using SUPER slow motion, which most smartphones can do.
+A word of caution though – if the rope is too long, it can actually bounce back up off the ground and hit your feet – also causing trip-ups.
+One of the best ways to catch this error is to film yourself using SUPER slow motion, which most smartphones can do.

-The key is finding a rope that is in that perfect ‘sweet spot’ for double unders - which may take some adjustments as you work through it.
-It’s impossible to give a one-size-fits-all recommendation because everyone has different body dimensions, but I always suggest starting with a slightly longer double under jump rope and then slowly shortening as you get better and more efficient!
+The key is finding a rope that is in that perfect ‘sweet spot’ which may take some adjustments as you work through it.
+It’s impossible to give a one-size-fits-all recommendation because everyone has different body dimensions, but I always suggest starting with a slightly longer rope and then slowly shortening as you get better and more efficient!

 To cut down on the confusion, we’ve partnered with the amazing people at Crossrope™ to make the ultimate jump rope system for learning double unders.
 And it’s even got cool WODprep handles!

-Still have questions regarding finding the right double under jump rope?
-Need some more double-under pointers?
+Still have questions regarding finding the right rope?
+Need some more double under pointers?
 Comment below, and a WODprep coach will get back to you with the answers you’re looking for.

-If you haven’t yet, be sure to check out our free double under training guide (below) where I’ll walk you through the simple step-by-step progression we’ve used to help thousands of athletes get their first unbroken double under reps.
+If you haven’t yet, be sure to check out our free double under training guide (below) where I’ll walk you through the simple step-by-step progression we’ve used to help thousands of athletes get their first unbroken DU reps.